 2.1.
 HISTORICAL DEVELOPMENT AND CURRENT ORGANIZATIONAL STRUCTURE

 In August 2009, CEZ, a.s., launched a tender for the construction of two more units at the Temelín NPP site (Temelín 3 and 4).
-Final selection was expected to be made in September 2013, but the decision was delayed and afterward cancelled.
+Final selection was expected to be made in September 2013, but the decision was delayed and later cancelled.

 2.1.2.
 Current organizational structure

-FIG. 1: Position of the SÚJB in the state administration.
+FIG. 1: Position of the SÚJB in the State administration.

 2.2.
 NUCLEAR POWER PLANTS: OVERVIEW

 2.2.1.
 Status and performance of nuclear power plants

 In the Czech Republic, there are six reactors in operation (see Table 5):